Blue Mosque: History and Construction

 Top-Value City Pass (including Blue Mosque Tour)

-With this pass, visit 2 major attractions, enjoy the Blue Mosque, cruise the Bosphorus and access public transport for hassle-free sightseeing in Istanbul.
+With this pass, enjoy a tour of the Blue Mosque, cruise the Bosphorus, visit Hagia Sophia and Basilica Cistern, and access public transport for hassle-free sightseeing in Istanbul.

 Includes